mp268501/mp268501.github.io/_posts/2025-03-29-not-moores-law-for-ai-agents.markdown

 TL;DR

-METR wrote a [paper][ai-agents] (reasonable, measured) and [tweeted][metr-tweet] (sensational) that AI agent autonomy was doubling every seven months, insinuating that there was a new "Moore's Law" for AI agents.
-You can tell by people's reactions who read the paper and who looked at the tweet.
+METR did some good work on analyzing the capabilitis of AI agents.
+They wrote a [paper][ai-agents] (reasonable, measured) and [tweeted][metr-tweet] (more suggestive) that AI agent autonomy was doubling every seven months, insinuating that there was a new "Moore's Law" for AI agents.

+You can tell by people's reactions:

+1. Who read the paper to assess the validity of a new Moore's Law for AI agents and an accompanying ability to carry out long-projects or who simply read the tweet and ran wild
+2. What people think METR's tweet means (that the AGI Sam says is imminent and the AI white collar bloodbath that Dario warns  about are imminent and inevitable)

-There is no new Moore’s Law for AI Agents.
+First off, no, there is no new Moore’s Law for AI Agents.

 Read on to see why.

-Original tweet that got all of the attention.
+METR's original tweet that got all of the attention.

 ![Moore's Law for AI Agents](/assets/METRtweet.png "Tweet from the official METR account that states: In new research, we find a kind of “Moore’s Law for AI agents”: the length of tasks that AIs can do is doubling about every 7 months.
 The length of tasks AIs can do is doubling about every 7 months.")

-More measured tweet from METR’s founder and CEO.
-Notice the 1500x fewer views than the original.
+METR’s founder and CEO sent out a more measured tweet about their work but this one was viewed less than 10,000 times while the original racked up 8.5 million views.

 !["Persnickety title"](/assets/persnick.png "Tweet from Elizabeth Barnes, the founder and CEO of METR that reads: Persnickety title would be: "there's an exponential trend with doubling time between ~2 -12 months on automatically-scoreable, relatively clean + green-field software tasks from a few distributions".
 More detail on how we thought about external validity in paper and this thread")